 The best ceviche, the best grilled fish, maybe the best meal I have ever eaten was the lunch provided on our boat tour.
 While we were swimming in the cenote, our boat captain, Fausto, made ceviche and grilled grouper with a roasted tomato salsa, served with fresh tortillas and avocados.
 Not one of my kids complained about onions or tomatoes in their food!
 We ate then shared some of the tortillas with two curious raccoons.
 Ask for Fausto on the beach near the pier where boat captains schedule tours.

-Planning a day trip to see Mayan ruins
+Planning a day trip to Chichen Itza

-We planned a trip to visit Mayan ruins in the middle of our week.
+We planned a visit to the Mayan ruins in the middle of our week.
 It was a full day — taking the ferry back to the mainland then a 2 hour car ride — but well worth the effort.
 First, we went to the UNESCO world heritage site of Chichen Itza, where we had an English-speaking guide show us the highlights of this amazing, pre-Hispanic Mayan sacred site.
 We learned a ton about the customs and daily life of the Maya and had a chance to shop for souvenirs.

 We then hopped back in the van for a short drive down to the Ik-kil cenote, called the “Sacred Blue Cenote”, one of hundreds of underground caverns and pools in the Yucatan peninsula.
 To reach the cenote you have to go down a long, stone staircase, which feels a bit like walking into a crypt.
 About 85 feet below the surface is the cenote, a perfectly round swimming hole with clear water and waterfalls, open to the sky above.
 Grab life jackets for kids and walk up to the high plateaus to jump in the 130 feet deep pool.